tomvanacker85/dbus-HomeWizard-Energy-P1/README.md

 If the seconds are under 5 then the service crashes and gets restarted all the time.
 If you do not see anything in the logs you can increase the log level in ``/data/etc/dbus-homewizard-energy-p1/config.ini`` by changing ``level=logging.WARNING`` to ``level=logging.INFO`` or ``level=logging.DEBUG`` and restarting the service.
 For available log values: see https://docs.python.org/3/library/logging.html#levels.

-If the script stops with the message dbus.exceptions.NameExistsException: Bus name already exists: com.victronenergy.grid.homewizard_energy_p1" it means that the service is still running or another service is using that bus name.
+If the script stops with the message ``dbus.exceptions.NameExistsException: Bus name already exists: com.victronenergy.grid.homewizard_energy_p1`` it means that the service is still running or another service is using that bus name.

 ## Compatibility
 This software supports the latest three stable versions of Venus OS.
 It may also work on older versions, but this is not guaranteed.